morko/haxroomie/README.md

 ## Config

-Haxroomies config file is a Node.js module that exports the config object.
-It is used to tell haxroomie how many rooms you are planning to run and with what kind of options.
+Haxroomies config is used to tell haxroomie how many rooms you are planning to run and with what kind of options.

 See [the documentation](https://morko.github.io/haxroomie/latest/tutorial-cli-using-haxroomie-config.html)